 The combination of theatre with dance offers exciting opportunities in either discipline, and in the interplay between these arts.

 Dance and theatre performances off campus complement the campus events that showcase student performers, often in partnership with professional directors/choreographers.
-Technological innovations on campus have contributed to performances incorporating virtual reality into the artistic mix.
 Tours to local schools, universities around the state, and various Los Angeles venues provide students the chance to reach new and diverse audiences.

-Theatre students participate in the American College Theatre Festival.
-The College supports student travel and participation in conferences and workshops that supplement the courses and productions on campus and in venues around Los Angeles.
+Theatre and Dance students participate in the American College Theatre Festival and the American College Dance Associations Baja Region Conference, as well as the United States Institute for Theatre Technology's Annual Conference.
+The College supports student travel and participation in conferences and workshops that supplement the courses and productions on campus and in venues around

 The curriculum includes preparation in all aspects of theatre, from technical areas to creation and performance, while insuring a firm understanding of the social, historical and theoretical contexts essential to a well-grounded liberal arts education.
 Interdisciplinary collaborations have strengthened our program by familiarizing students with other performance disciplines, from film and TV to opera and performance art.
 Students have benefited from connections to educational theatre companies, in such areas as health education and community based programming.
 Internships, and service-learning are essential components of the program, and the entertainment industry has established an initiative to recruit Cal State L.A. students for many extraordinary opportunities.

-The University Library houses the Mullins Music and Media Center with a music listening room, an array of special collections in the performing arts, a library of more than 11,000 recordings and scores, other media materials, and a large collection of books on music topics.
+The University Library has a vast collection of more than 11,000 recordings and scores, an array of special collections in the performing arts and a large collection of books on music topics.
 The library itself houses a collection of over one million books and journals, as well as films, newspapers, and federal documents.